 Lawsuits are the exception when dealing with a car accident, but they are sometimes necessary if the insurance company fails to adequately cover your damages.
 That being said, every state has strict time limits — called the civil statute of limitations — for filing a lawsuit.
 The time begins "running" on the day of the incident.
 Therefore, if you wait six months after an accident to file an insurance claim but then decide to sue, you're already six months into the statute of limitations.

 States also have different time limits for different types of claims.
 In Illinois, for example, you have two years in which to file a personal injury claim but five years for "injury" to personal property (in this case, damage to your vehicle).

 Involved in a Car Accident?
 Consider Speaking With an Attorney

 Whether you're planning on filing a lawsuit or simply need to make an insurance claim for a car accident, time is of the essence.
-If you have additional questions about how long you have to report a car accident, or related matters, an injury attorney in your neighborhood will be able to help.
+If you have additional questions about how long you have to report a car accident, or related matters, an injury attorney in your area may will be able to help.